alex23lemm/gcdassessment/README.md

 After a succesful installation your working directory should contain the following files and folders:

-*Note: Only the first two folder levels below the root level are shown below.*
+*Note: Only the first two folder levels below the root level are shown here.*

 * run_analysis.R
 * UCI HAR Dataset